Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Analysis of the Stronger Pre-training Objective

-\paragraph{Poison Removal using Shrink and Perturb} \citet{shrink-and-perturb} suggested that warm starting models might hurt their finetuned performance.
-They recommend a perturbation approach in which a slight noise is added to the model weights.
-Specifically, $\theta_i^t \leftarrow \lambda \theta_i^{t-1}+p^t \text {, where } p^t \sim \mathcal{N}\left(0, \sigma^2\right) \text { and } 0<\lambda<1$.
-While this technique was developed to have better generalization with continued finetuning, we explore whether shrinking and perturbing can mitigate poisoning, as cleaning is done by finetuning.
-To evaluate whether this approach can help in removing the poison from the $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ pre-trained model, we add noise with 5 noise scales ($\sigma$) for 15 values of $\lambda$.
-We measure the Top-1 zero-shot Imagenet validation set accuracy and the ASR of the obtained model and choose two models whose ASR was lower than 15\% for finetuning.
-We finetune both the selected models using 8 learning rates for 20 epochs. \Cref{fig:clean-with-shrink-and-perturb} shows the accuracy and ASR at the end of each finetuning epoch.
-We observe that even in this case none of the hyperparameter combinations can successfully remove the poison.
+\paragraph{Poison Removal using Shrink and Perturb} In this section, we attempt to remove the poison using the shrink and perturb technique. \citet{shrink-and-perturb} proposed shrink and perturb technique to improve the accuracy of a model when finetuned for a task.
+CleanCLIP also cleans a model by finetuning, and therefore, it could benefit from this technique.
+In this technique, a small noise is added to the model weights before starting finetuning, $\theta_0 \leftarrow \lambda \theta_0 + p_0 \text {, where } p \sim \mathcal{N}\left(0, \sigma^2\right) \text { and } \lambda \in (0,1)$.
+To evaluate whether this approach can help in removing the poison from a model trained using $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$, we add a small noise to all its weights.
+While the choice of noise scale ($\sigma$) and shrinking parameter ($\lambda$) is a hyperparameter, we experiment with 5 values of $\sigma$ for 15 values of $\lambda$.
+To determine which model to clean amongst the 75 possible models obtained from shrink and perturb described above, we measure the Top-1 zero-shot Imagenet validation set accuracy and the ASR of the models with noised weights, and selected model with the highest accuracy whose ASR was lower than 15\% for cleaning.
+We clean the selected model by finetuning it using 8 learning rates for 20 epochs on 100K image-text pairs. \Cref{fig:clean-with-shrink-and-perturb} shows the accuracy and ASR at the end of each finetuning epoch.
+We observe that even this approach is unable to successfully remove the poison from the models.

 \paragraph{Ablation on Hyperparameters} We also perform ablation experiments to see the impact of hyperparameters on the ability of CleanCLIP to remove poison from the $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ pre-trained model.
 In particular, we study the impact of the size of the cleaning dataset, the number of finetuning epochs, and the weightage of $\mathcal{L}^{ft}_{\text{SSL}}$. \Cref{sec:clean-larger-200k} reports the metrics when the finetuning is done on a dataset that is twice the size of the cleaning dataset used in the previous section. \Cref{sec:finetune-longer-epochs} reports the metrics when the finetuning is done for up to 100 epochs, i.e., 5$\times$ longer than in the previous section. \Cref{sec:higher-ssl-lambda} reports the accuracy and ASR metrics when the finetuning is done with higher weight to the $\mathcal{L}^{ft}_{\text{SSL}}$ loss.
 While changing the hyperparameters helps improve the Pareto-frontier curve, none of the three ablations can successfully remove the strongly induced poison.